-^{}Prior to final submission to the HRB, all applications must first be reviewed and approved within GEMS by the authorized approver at the Host Institution as listed in the application form.
+\Prior to final submission to the HRB, all applications must first be reviewed and approved within GEMS by the authorized approver at the Host Institution as listed in the application form.
 It is critical therefore that applicants leave sufficient time in the process for the Research Office (or equivalent) in their nominated Host Institution to review, seek clarifications and approve applications prior to the final submission date.
 This may involve being aware of and complying with any internal Host Institution deadlines for review and approval, distinct from the HRB deadline.

-Contents
+Table of Contents

-1 Introduction 3
+1 Introduction

 2 Aim and Objectives 5

-3 Scope of the call 5
+3 Changes Since the Last Round 6

-4 Funding Available, Duration and Start 5
+4 Scope of the call

-5 Eligibility Criteria 3
+5 Funding Available, Duration and Start 7

-6 Host Institution L
+6 Eligibility Criteria

-7 Application, Review Process and Review Criteria12 2
+7 Host Institution

-8 Timeframe1 5
+8 Application, Review Process and Review Criteria13

-9 Contacts15 5
+9 Timeframe

-Append ix I: Detailed Guidance on the Application Form1 5
+10 Contacts

-Host Ins titution16 5
+Append x I: Detailed Guidance on the Application Form18

-Signato ry Notification (within Host Institution)1 7
+Host Ins titution19

-1 Lead Applicant' details 7
+1 Lead Applicant' details20

-2 Co-Applicant Details 3
+2 Co-Applicant Details21

-3 Collaborator Details23 L
+3 Collaborator Details23

-4 Project Details23 L
+4 Project Details24

-5 Project Description22 2
+5 Project Description25

-6 Details of the Research Team 2
+6 Details of the Research Team34

-7 Infrastructure & Support 3
+7 Infrastructure & Support35

-8 Project Budget 3
+8 Project Budget36

-9 Ethical Approval 7
+9 Ethical Approval40

-Append ix II: HRB Funding Policies and Procedures39 9
+Appendix II: HRB Funding Policies and Procedures42

-Append ix III: Resources/Useful Links43 3
+Appendix III: Resources/Useful Links46

-Append ix IV: Definitions4 3
+Annendix IV: Definitions 52